Section 1. Name

 Section 1.
 Number.
 The management of the Club shall be vested in a Board of Directors (the “Board”) of not less than six (6) persons nor more than twelve (12), each of whom shall be a Regular Member of the Club.
 The Officers, described in Article IV, shall be included in the number stated here.
 The number of Board members to be elected shall be established bi-annually by a majority of the incumbent Board, and shall include the officers and at least one at-large director.
 Note that if the Board adds new board positions within the allowed number of total board positions, the newly added positions shall be filled as any other vacancy, as described in the Bylaws.

 Section 2.
 Duties of Directors.
 Directors shall participate in the working operations of the Club’s meetings, programs and related activities.
 A director in good standing must attend at least 50% of the scheduled Board meetings in person or via electronic conference.
 Each director shall also assume leadership responsibility for one or more of the Club’s programs, activities or committees, and actively participate in one or more committees.
+Every director must respond appropriately to any reports of discrimination and/or harassment by any WCC member and report discrimination to individuals authorized to respond, as the situation dictates.
+Should a director fail to promptly report and/or fail to maintain confidentiality to the greatest possible extent of complainants and witnesses, the director will be disciplined appropriately.

 Section 4.
 Removal of Directors.
 In addition to any other method provided by Illinois law, a director may be removed for cause by unanimous vote of all other directors at a meeting called for that purpose, at which meeting such director shall be entitled to answer charges of cause for removal.